-Our objective for this strategy is to achieve a return of inflation +3% over a minimum rolling period of seven years.
+Our objective for this strategy is to achieve a return of inflation +4% over a minimum rolling period of 10 years.
 A proportion of the overall return will come from the income generated.
 The strategy is designed to generate risk adjusted returns over the suggested time horizon.
-The portfolio will be a balanced mix of fixed income assets, global equity investments and other diversifying financial instruments.
+This strategy has a higher weight of equity investments than fixed income assets, as well as using other diversifying financial instruments.
 To assist in the reduction of volatility and deliver uncorrelated returns during periods of unfavourable market conditions, alternative asset classes such as commodities, currencies, infrastructure and hedge funds may be used.
-Investors in the Risk Profile 4 strategy are prepared to accept occasional moderate capital losses in order to achieve slightly higher total returns.
+Investors in the Risk Profile 5 strategy are prepared to accept a more material degree of short-term losses in exchange for the possibility of higher total returns